 I’m Dr Pritpal S Tamber and my work is all about improving health and health care through the generation, validation, communication and application of evidence.
 It spans medical publishing to community health, taking in technology and innovation.

 In community health, my work is on how health care in high-income countries fails its low-income communities, and is influenced by growing up in a working-class community.
 I have learnt that at the heart of this failure is that health care has become a supply-defined industry organised solely around a bio-medical understanding of health.
 It no longer seeks to understand the lives of the people it purports to serve.

 In response, I founded the Creating Health Collaborative, an international group of practitioners working on the basis of how people make sense of their lives, including their health.
 Through their work, I have gleaned 12 recurring principles to working with communities in difficult social circumstances.
 They describe an inclusive, participatory and responsive process.

-In medical publishing, my work is in how producers and distributors of data and information can evolve in the face of technological developments (including electronic medical records) and changing end-user requirements.
+In medical publishing, technology and innovation my work includes how producers and distributors of data and information can evolve in the face of technological developments (including electronic medical records) and changing end-user requirements.
+See my clients.

-My work in medical publishing and public speaking underwrites the Creating Health Collaborative, Bridging Health & Community, and Beyond Systems.
+My consulting and public speaking underwrite the Creating Health Collaborative, Bridging Health & Community, and Beyond Systems.

 While at medical school I took a sabbatical to work at the BMJ.
 That gave me an insight into the importance of knowledge to health and health care.
 Since leaving clinical practice I have worked as an editor and publisher of medical journals, the leader of a company that sought to find the small number of articles that truly matter from the thousands published each week, the Medical Director of a clinical improvement company, and the Physician Editor of TEDMED.
 See LinkedIn for more.